Thorn1000/JV-Calc/README.md

 # JV-Calculator
 A tool used to fetch the junk value of all given nations for transfer cleanups

-To run create a file called "nations.txt" in the same file you put the program and populate it with nation names, one per line
+To run populate "nations.txt" with nation names you want to check, one per line